mrsonne/hubit/examples/wall/README.md

 {'total_cost': 2365.600380096421, 'heat_transfer_number': 0.8888377547279751}
 ```

 Behind the scenes `hubit` constructs and executes the call graph for the query.
 Only components that provide results that are necessary for constructing the response are spawned.
-Therefore, the query `segment[0].cost` would only spawn calculations required to calculate the cost of wall segment 0 while the query `total_cost` envokes cost calculations for all segments.
+Therefore, the query `segment[0].cost` would only spawn calculations required to calculate the cost of wall segment 0 while the query `total_cost` invokes cost calculations for all segments.
 To understand more about this behavior read the "Call graph" section below.

 By using different queries it is straight forward to set up reports for different audiences, each with a customized content, but based on the same model and the same input.
-Such different reports can service different stakeholders e.g. management, internal design engineers, clients or independant verification agencies.
+Such different reports can service different stakeholders e.g. management, internal design engineers, clients or independent verification agencies.

 ### Components
 The source code for the wall model components can be found in the `components` folder and are referenced from `model.yml`.
 A time delay has been added in some of the components to simulate a heavy computational load or a latency in a web service.
 The time delay illustrates the asynchronous capabilities in `hubit`.

 Some of the calculation components deals with the physics part of the wall model.
 These components include

 1. `thermal_conductivity.py`.
-Simple lookup of thermal condutivities based on the material name.
+Simple lookup of thermal conductivities based on the material name.
 2. `thermal_profile.py`.
 A calculation of the temperature for all wall layers in a segment as well
 as the heat flux in the segment.
 We assume one-dimensional heat flow, and thus each segment can be treated independently.
 3. `heat_flow.py`.
 Calculates the heat flow through a segment.